 where p is the probability that the stimulus will exceed the threshold of the sensory process and g is the guessing rate of the decision process (guessing rate is the decision criterion of the high threshold model).
-Equation 1 is also called the correction-for-guessing formula.
+Equation 1 is also known as the correction-forguessing formula.

-The High Threshold Model is not valid: Extensive research testing the validity of the high threshold model has lead to its rejection: It is not an adequate description of the detection process and therefore Equations 1 and 2 do not succeed in separating the effects of sensitivity and response bias (Green & Swets, 1966/1974; Krantz, 1969; Macmillan & Creelman, 2005; McNicol, 1972; Swets, 1961, 1986a, 1986b, 1996; Swets, Tanner, & Birdsall, 1961; Wickens, 2002).
+The High Threshold Model is not valid: Extensive research testing the validity of the high threshold model has led to its rejection: The model does not provide an adequate description of actual detection behavior and therefore Equations 1 and 2 do not succeed in separating the effects of sensitivity and response bias (Green & Swets, 1966/1974; Krantz, 1969; Macmillan & Creelman, 2005; McNicol, 1972; Swets, 1961,

+1986a, 1986b, 1996; Swets, Tanner, & Birdsall, 1961; Wickens, 2002).
 The reasons for rejecting the high threshold model are discussed next.

-The Receiver Operating Characteristic: One important characteristic of any detection model is the predicted relationship between the hit rate and the false alarm rate as the observer changes decision criteria.
-The plot of HR as a function of FAR is called an ROC (receiver operating characteristic).
-By algebraic rearrangement of Equation 1, the high threshold model of detection predicts a linear relationship between HR and FAR:
+The Receiver Operating Characteristic: One important characteristic of any detection model is the predicted relationship between the hit rate and the false alarm rate as the observer changes his or her decision criterion.
+A plot of HR as a function of FAR is called a receiver operating characteristic (ROC).
+By algebraic rearrangement of Equation 1, you can see that the high threshold model of detection predicts a linear relationship between HR and FAR: